matLogh/CCM/README.md

 std::shared_ptr<TH2F> TEMAT_large((TH2F*)tfile.Get("60Co_matrix_large"));
 auto fixed_large_matrix = fix.FixMatrix(TEMAT_large);
 ```
-You can find more on the interpolators in [advanced options](#advanced-options).
+You can find more on the interpolators in [in this section](#interpolators).

-CCM can also apply corrections for an arbitrary new [TTree](#tree-corrections).

-Further, [text-based tables](#table-corrections) can be produced containing either just the shifts of each ROI, or a complete "recipe" containing list of correction functions and their parameters for each time period.

 ### Tree corrections
+**Warning this functionality is currently not available because it was not tested after recent updates.
+Let me know if you need it.**
 Event by event corrections can be applied by user-supplied TTree.
 CCM creates a clone of the tree (including unused branches) and apply correction on the content of the energy branch.
 TTree is expected to contain a single-value branches for time(stamp) and energy.
 For enhanced corrections a [spline interpolation](#spline-interpolation) can be used by specifying ```time_subdivision``` parameter, which essentially divides the range of each time-bin of the TEMAT into given number of sub-ranges with unique correction function.

 ```cpp